zamfofex/dummyette/documentation/lichess.md

 ---

 This function will return a promise that resolves to an array with the usernames of bots currently online.

+`await lichess.getUser(username)`
+---

+This will return a promise that resolves to a user object representing the user with the given username, or `undefined` if there is no such user.

+`await lichess.getBots()`
+---

+This will return a promise that resolves to an array of user objects for every currently online bot.

+`user.username`
+---

+This will be the username of this user (which is the same as the display name lowercased).

+`user.title`
+---

+This will be the title of the user, e.g. `"LM"`, `"GM"`, `"BOT"`.

+`user.displayName`
+---

+This will be the display name of this user.

+`user.violator`
+---

+This is a boolean, `true` if the user has a TOS violation mark, and `false` otherwise.

+`user.getOngoingGameIDs`
+---

+This will return a promise that resolves to an array containing the IDs of the games this user is currently playing.

+`user.getOngoingGames`
+---

+This will return a promise that resolves to an array with the games this user is currently playing.

+`user.variants`
+---

+This will be an object that contains information about the games the user has played.
+(See the below documentation for more detail.)

+`user.variants.chess.count`
+---

+This will be the number of standard chess games the user has played.

+`user.variants.chess[timeControlType]`, `user.variants[variantName]`
+---

+These will each contain information about the games the user has played in the given variant or time control type.

+Each of these properties will be objects containing the following properties:

+- `count`: The number of games the user played of the given variant or time control type.
+- `rating`: The user’s rating on that variant or time control type.
+- `provisional`: A boolean representing whether the rating is provisional.
+- `deviation`: The rating’s standard deviation.

+Note that:

+- `variantName` must be one of `"chess960"`, `"atomicChess"`, `"horde"`, `"racingKings"`, `"kingOfTheHill"`
+- `timeControlType` must be one of `correspondence"`, `"classical"`, `"rapid"`, `"blitz"`, `"bullet"`, `"ultrabullet`
+- `user.variants.chess[timeControlType]` refers exclusively to standard chess, not to other variants.

 `game.chat`
 ---